michaelfai0529/PortfolioProjects/ReadMe.md

+📝 I start this project to apply my analysis skill on SQL, Tableau & Python.
+This project shows my analysis on the Covid_19 Data.

+👀 More About me

 👋 Hi, I’m @Michael_Nguyen, a fresh graduate from City university of Hong Kong.

 👨‍🎓 I just got my BBA (Hon) Finance (1st) Degree and now actively looking for a junior data analysis job.